AshFoster/pontoon-game/README.md

 - A game consists of 5 rounds with an aim of getting as many points as possible over the 5 rounds.

 ## User Experience

+The five planes of user experience were considered during the design phase of this website, which are all outlined below.

+### Strategy Plane

+Here, the user goals are considered and outlined to have a clear understanding of what thought process users of the site are likely to go through, and what they might expect from the game.

+The aim is to provide ideas for potential features for the website.

+#### User Goals
+  - __As a user I would like:__
+      - to play a game based on chance and judgement.
+      - to easily navigate through the game with no ambiguity.
+      - to have plenty of relevant feedback.
+      - to be able to compare my results with other players.
+      - to be able to read the rules of the game.
+      - to be able to play against the computer.

+### Scope Plane

+All of the user goals outlined in the strategy plane all seem to be plausible for the first release of the game.
+Although for this particular game, playing against the computer would add another layer of complexity which I don't feel would provide enough of a difference to the user's experience to warrant implementing at this stage.
+For this reason it won't be included.